awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-s3deploy.md

       When **Extract file before deploy** is selected, **Deployment path** is displayed\.
 Enter the name of the path you want to use\.
 This creates a folder structure in Amazon S3 to which the files are extracted\.
 For this tutorial, leave this field blank\.
 ![\[The Step 4: Deploy page for an S3 deploy action with an AWS CodeCommit source\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/tutorial-s3deploy-stage-codecommit.png)![\[The Step 4: Deploy page for an S3 deploy action with an AWS CodeCommit source\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[The Step 4: Deploy page for an S3 deploy action with an AWS CodeCommit source\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

+   1. \(Optional\) In **Canned ACL**, you can apply a set of predefined grants, known as a [canned ACL](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl), to the uploaded artifacts\.

+   1. \(Optional\) In **Cache control**, enter the caching parameters\.
+You can set this to control caching behavior for requests/responses\.
+For valid values, see the [http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9) header field for HTTP operations\.

    1. Choose **Next**\.